 Right to participation

-His right to participation equally extends to all aspects of social life, on which subject the child, disabled or not, should be given the opportunity of expressing his opinion, of getting connected, of keeping himself informed and of taking part.
-Yet, because of their disabilities, one often thinks that they do not have the capacity of expressing a coherent idea, and the decision is taken without listening to their opinion.
+Their right to participation equally extends to all aspects of social life, on which subject the child, disabled or not, should be allowed to express their opinion, get connected, keep himself informed and take part.
+Yet, because of their disabilities, one often thinks that they do not have the capacity to express a coherent idea, and the decision is taken without listening to their opinion.

 Children suffering from a disability, by their vulnerability, are particularly sensitive to the act of giving voice to their opinion, even though sometimes, communication with them would present numerous obstacles (difficulties in communicating with them, slow thinking, lack of understanding).
-Thus, handicapped children should be considered an integral part of decision making when it comes to issues which matters to them.
-Eliminating obstacles, which block their way to social integration, should be therefore identified as an immediate necessity.
+Thus, handicapped children should be considered an integral part of decision-making when it comes to issues that matters to them.
+Eliminating obstacles, that block their way to social integration, should be therefore identified as an immediate necessity.